marci-pires/WikiHadatac/Installing-for-Windows.md

 ## Step 1: Acquiring required software

+### Acquiring Git

-Before anything, however, we need to verify that the host machine has a `git client` to retrieve the code, and an `sbt` utility to run the console.
+Verify that the host machine has a `git client` to retrieve the code, and an `sbt` utility to run the console.
 Open `git bash`.
 NOTE: If you do not have git, you need to install one: http://git-scm.com/downloads.

+### Acquiring SBT

 In `git bash` on the command line, verify that you have `sbt` applications installed in your machine:

     $ sbt

 If not, you need to install one: http://www.scala-sbt.org/.

+### Acquiring Java SDK 1.8+

 1. Java SDK 8+: http://java.com/en/download/ (or use your distribution's java)